NivedithaPutta/gittutorial/README.md

 # gittutorial
 This is a demo repository
 <br/>
-it is a git tutorial
+it is a git tutorial(Apna college)